Amethyst

 The presence of an Amethyst in your home creates an atmosphere of relaxation, serenity and openness.
 This stone has the advantage of purifying its environment.

-- It's perfect for the bedroom, the living room or, as it's not afraid of water, by the bath or even in your tub for a moment of pure relaxation.
+- It is suitable for the bedroom, the living room, or, since it is water-resistant, near the bathtub, or even in your bath for a moment of pure relaxation.

-- In the workplace, Amethyst helps with concentration, creativity and clarity of mind.
+- At your workplace, amethyst will help and concentration, creativity, and clarity of mind.

-- Amethyst can be placed in a carafe to purify and energize water.
+- Amethyst can be placed in a carafe to purify and water.

 Is it possible to purify stones with an amethyst druse?